usertam/context-minimals/README.md

 # context-minimals
 A reproducible ConTeXt LMTX distribution.
-Sources checked for updates daily.
+Sources checked and updated daily.

 ## Run me with Nix!
+These are some common ad-hoc usages.
 ```sh
 # run context by default; or luametatex, luatex, mtxrun by specifying them
 nix run github:usertam/context-minimals